chemlab/chemlab/docs/io.rst

 There are *a lot* of file formats used and produced by chemistry applications.
-Each program has his way to store geometries, trajectories, energies and properties etc. Chemlab has tries to encompass all of those different properties by using a lightweight way to handle such differences.
+Each program has his way to store geometries, trajectories, energies and properties etc. chemlab tries to encompass all of those different properties by using a lightweight way to handle such differences.